BHOJANE-VARUN/CSI_assignments/assignment2/README.md

 Go to: http://localhost:5173

 ### 4. test the various features
+i.
 Add a new task

+ii.
 Click a task to mark it as completed

-Click the delete icon to remove the task try to refresh the page
+iii.
+Click the delete icon to remove the task

+iv. try to refresh the page